 It is immensely exciting and humbling to have been voted a “Local Hero” in the area of Mixology in Edible Magazine’s annual awards.

 I grew up Santa Fe, graduated UNM, then took my lil’ BA in French and Theater and moved to Los Angeles so – like most dreamy-eyed actors and writers – spent most of my time catering, waitressing, cocktailing and occasionally bartending.
-I did singing telegrams (I’m a terrible singer!), was an Assistant at Miramax Films, and did pretty much everything to scrounge a buck until I got some kind of lucky break.
+I did singing telegrams (I’m a terrible singer!), was an Assistant at Miramax Films in web developing using WebDesign499, and did pretty much everything to scrounge a buck until I got some kind of lucky break.

 Well, by the time a no-name gal hits her 30s, the possibility of “being discovered” in Hollywood diminishes to ashes.
 I escaped to Spain for a couple of years, worked in Paris for a bit, then, in 2004, moved to Washington DC and became a restaurant publicist.
 There, I got to work on the Kimpton Hotel bars and restaurants, and that’s where I first heard the word “mixology.”

 Inspired by the history of spirits, classic cocktail recipes and bartenders muddling herbs into drinks, I left my job and, in 2006, started a cocktail blog called The Liquid Muse as I began to study, read and attend seminars about spirits and cocktails.
 Pretty soon I was writing national magazine articles and being flown around the world to visit distilleries, judge competitions and teach seminars.
 Looking back, it was dumb luck.